 Risk factors for breast cancer

-Finding breast cancer early can improve survival.
+Early detection of breast cancer can improve survival.

 Other possible signs of breast cancer can include: